MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/change-the-size-of-the-toolbox.md

 # Change the size of the Toolbox

-1. Move the mouse pointer over an edge or a corner of the Toolbox.
+1. Move the mouse pointer over an edge or a corner of the **[Toolbox](../../reference/user-interface-help/toolbox.md)**.
 The pointer changes to a double-ended arrow.

 2. Drag the Toolbox to change its size.